sukitsubaki/pixTrail/README.md

 - Extract GPS coordinates and timestamps from EXIF metadata in photos
 - Generate GPX files with waypoints and tracks
+- Hybrid processing approach:
+  - JPEG/TIFF files are processed directly in your browser for faster performance
+  - RAW/PNG and other formats are processed on the server with full metadata extraction
 - Support for various image formats: JPG, PNG, TIFF, BMP
 - Support for various RAW formats: CR2, NEF, ARW, ORF, RW2, PEF, SRW, DNG (Canon, Nikon, Sony, Olympus, Panasonic, Pentax, Samsung, digital negative)
 - Command-line interface for easy use